ansimun/devharbor/README.md

 ## Init Options
 ### -f
     Specify dockerfile to use.
-    - devharbor init
-        Takes dockerfile from working directory.
-        First matching of 'Dockerfile' or '*.dockerfile'
     - devharbor init -f arch-ruby
         Takes one of the existing dockerfiles.
     - devharbor init -f /any/path/mydockerfile.dockerfile